digideskio/legal/terms_and_conditions.md

 <li>are exclusive of value added tax (if applicable) unless otherwise expressly stated which shall be paid at the same time as payment of the Fees.
 We shall send you a VAT invoice if you request us to do so.</li>
 </ol>

 <p id="13.6">13.6.
-Unless we agree otherwise in writing, we may increase the Fees upon 30 days’ notice in writing to you.
+Unless we agree otherwise in writing, we may increase the Fees upon 30 days' notice in writing to you.
 Any increase in the Fees will not take effect until the end of your current Subscription Period.
 If you are unhappy with the increase, you may terminate this Agreement under clause 4.2.</p>

 <h3 id="14">14.
 Proprietary rights</h3>